Problems with Hollister Products Not Sticking

 Reply to AlexT

 It has pretty mild compression, but does support the pouch, and does not restrict stoma flow.
-I also have a StomaShield and unless I am being intimate with my spouse, I usually use it, underneath the vest, to funnel stoma output down into my pouch — not strictly necessary but I am over protective of my stoma.
-My stoma is pretty high; therfore wraps and belts do not work very well since they tend to slip up or down when bending or any non-trivial movement.
+I also have a StomaShield and unless I am being intimate with my spouse, I usually use it, underneath the vest, to funnel stoma output down into my pouch — not strictly necessary but I am overprotective of my stoma.
+My stoma is pretty high; therefore wraps and belts do not work very well since they tend to slip up or down when bending or any non-trivial movement.

 Uro2011

 I had issues once and got a bad batch.
 I took them back to my supplier and was given new boxes of pouches.
 The serial/batch number was recorded so that Hollister can investigate.
-Mine were only lasting a day and I usually get around 7 days with a urostomy.
+Mine were only lasting a day, and I usually get around 7 days with a urostomy.
 The new batch was fine.
 I have heard this can happen.

 dooppy